Robot-Learning-Collective/robot-learning-collective.github.io/vla-0-smol.md

     url: https://huggingface.co/Robot-Learning-Collective/VLA-0-Smol
 ---

-# VLA-0-Smol: A Reproducible Recipe for High-Performance, Sub-Billion Parameter VLAs
 We present a compact VLA model (500M params) that achieves a high score on simulation benchmarks with a clear recipe to reproduce results and a detailed ablation study showing the impact of key design choices.

 # Introduction

 We really like the [LeRobot](https://huggingface.co/lerobot) project and its community.
 It lowers the barrier to entry for learning-based robotics in a big way and makes it much easier to start experimenting with real robot learning systems.

-But software alone is not enough.
+But code alone is not enough.
 You still need to know how to train a model, and this is where many people get stuck.
 On one side, you have great software tools.
 On the other, you have research papers that describe new methods and ideas.
 But turning a paper into a working system is often not straightforward.
 Many important details are missing because they were not the focus of the paper or because they seem “obvious” to the authors.
 In practice, you need experience to fill in those gaps and that makes learning robotics much harder than it needs to be.

 Another big issue is model size.
 Most recent vision–language–action (VLA) models are in the 3–7B parameter range.
 That’s reasonable for big labs, but it’s a lot for the broader community.
 Training such models usually requires multiple GPUs, distributed setups, and a lot of engineering effort.
 They are also slow and expensive to run, which makes local inference and real-robot experiments much harder.